Thomas-Fermi profile of a fast rotating Bose-Einstein condensate: Introduction and main results

-for some fixed constant $C>0$.
+for some fixed constant $C>0$, where $B_R(x)$ stands for a ball of radius $R$ centered at $x$.
 Furthermore, \eqref{energy:behavior-lll} and \eqref{energy:TF-scaling} suggest that, as $\Omega$ tends to $1$, the behavior of the LLL energy \eqref{energy:LLL} is captured correctly at leading order by the Thomas--Fermi type theory.
 This was conjectured in \cite{AftBlaDal-05,AftBla-06,AftBlaNie-06b}.

 The limit $\Omega \nearrow 1$ has mostly been considered at fixed $G$ in the literature.
-However, the conclusions we aim at must (in view of~ \eqref{energy:behavior-GP-LLL-fake}) stay valid and physically relevant for $G\gg 1$ as long as $0 \leq G(1-\Omega) \ll 1$.
+However, the conclusions we aim at must (in view of~ \eqref{energy:behavior-GP-LLL-fake}) stay valid and physically relevant for $G\gg 1$ as long as $G(1-\Omega) \ll 1$.
 We will choose accordingly an interaction strength $G = G_{\Omega}$ depending on $\Omega$.
-For technical reasons (see below) we must impose that $G\to \infty$ fast enough.
 Our main result is the following: